bottlerocket-os/bottlerocket/workspaces/api/apiclient/README.md

 The `apiclient` binary helps you talk to an HTTP API over a Unix-domain socket.

-It talks to the Thar socket by default.
+It talks to the Bottlerocket socket by default.
 It can be pointed to another socket using `--socket-path`, for example for local testing.

 The URI path is specified with `-u` or `--uri`, for example `-u /settings`.